-HOPENZ’s mandate is to provide alternative technological and educational support to people in developing countries, in particular Cambodia and the Philippines.
+HOPENZ’s mandate is to provide alternative technological and educational support to people in developing countries.

 The underlying goal of HOPENZ’s development work is to transform the lives of the poor by creating sustainable communities where they have access to safe water, enough good food, education, and other resources to allow them to maintain and continually improve their quality of life.

 The poor must be actively engaged in the process of improving their own lives, the role of HOPENZ is simply to provide developmental tools such as materials and training.